MicrosoftDocs/sql-docs/docs/t-sql/statements/bulk-insert-transact-sql.md

 #### BATCHSIZE = *batch_size*

 Specifies the number of rows in a batch.
 Each batch is copied to the server as one transaction.
 If this fails, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] commits or rolls back the transaction for every batch.
 By default, all data in the specified data file is one batch.
-For information about performance considerations, see "Remarks," later in this article.
+For information about performance considerations, see [Performance considerations](#performance-considerations) later in this article.

 #### CHECK_CONSTRAINTS